58th Annual Writing Contest

-2023 winners represent students from the Armour College of Engineering, College of Architecture, Lewis College of Science and Letters, and the College of Computing.
+2024 winners represent the Armour College of Engineering, College of Architecture, Lewis College of Science and Letters, College of Computing, and Stuart School of Business.

 EDWIN H. LEWIS PRIZE FOR NONFICTION